Superbike-Coach 'Crazy Can' Can Akkaya

 I know.
 It sounds like that you’d have to be born with all this to become a professional.
 Trust me, all this is learnable and you grow into it.
 Let’s not destroy dreams… let’s have many.
 Now here is what I want you to do as an amateur racer…

 You go race the living dead out of it.
 You develop a racing intelligence.
-Have an attitude and show personality god damn it.
+Have an attitude and show personality.
 Be the one to beat and make others feel this.
 Create little relationships with sponsors.
 Ask for discounts, then for this or that product for free- and when time comes and competition level grows, you ask for money.
 Run your own team and learn things around it.
 Look good- just like you could promote something.
 Then you might become THAT GOOD at it that some team calls you up and ask you to race for them- OR you find sponsors so you can buy yourself into a team (they hand-pick!) which has man and equipment power to win international championships.

 Then… you might don’t need to do a regular job anymore.
 BUT make sure you play and race real well, because pro athletes have an expiration date.
 Pro racers are like comets… they are glowing bright for a short moment in time only.